Skip to main content

 The rule also authorizes more modern forms of communication.
 Companies can notify you via electronic mail, provided you have specified that as your primary contact method.
 The FTC defines “electronic mail” broadly, allowing for a combination of email with text messages or in-app notifications to ensure the message is received.

 This practical adaptation acknowledges that users interact with these companies primarily through digital channels.
-By understanding these mechanics, you can better appreciate the protections the HBNR affords and hold the stewards of your digital to the standard of care you deserve.
+By understanding these mechanics, you can better appreciate the protections the HBNR affords and hold the stewards of your digital health data to the standard of care you deserve.

 Academic